-The Department has the responsibility to ensure that the Work First program in all counties complies with federal and State law and the Work First goals.
+The Department has the responsibility to ensure that the Work First program in all counties complies with Federal and State law and the Work First goals.
 Under State Law, Electing Counties' caseloads combined cannot exceed 15.5% of the Work First caseload on September 1 of each year.

-Representatives from the following agencies of state government reviewed all of the Electing County plans: Division of Social Services, Local Business Liaison Office and the Attorney General's Office.
+Representatives from the following agencies of state government reviewed all of the Electing County plans: Attorney General's Office, Child Support Services, Child Welfare Services, Division of Social Services, Fiscal Compliance Monitors, Local Business Liaison Representatives, Office of Economic Opportunity, Operational Support Team, NC FAST Representatives, and Performance Management.
 Reviewers returned written comments to the Economic and Family Services Section of the Division of Social Services.
 Feedback from these reviewers was shared with the Electing Counties and revisions were requested as needed.

-Because the caseloads of the counties requesting Electing status, in aggregate, are well below the 15.5% minimum (5.5%), it was not necessary to rank the plans for choosing the best plans to recommend.
+Because the caseloads of the counties requesting Electing status, in aggregate, are well below the 15.5% minimum, it was not necessary to rank the plans.
 With the requested revisions, the plans for Beaufort, Caldwell, Catawba, Lenoir, Lincoln, Macon, and Wilson will comply with applicable laws, rules, and regulations.
 All counties will be recommended to the General Assembly to be approved as an Electing County.

-State law (NCGS 108A-27 e) requires that a county that desires to be re-designated shall submit a request in writing to the Department at least six months prior to the effective date of the next State Plan.
+State law (NCGS 108A-27(e)) requires that a county that desires to be re-designated shall submit a request in writing to the Department at least six months prior to the effective date of the next State Plan.
 The six-month deadline for the current proposed State Plan is April 1, 2016.